ossimlabs/omar-docs-old/docs/index.md

 **One-way Guard**
 * SMTP Notifier Github repo created
 * SMTP Notifier Jenkins pipelines created for master and dev
-* SMTP Notifier Code is complete with the ability to configure the SMTP settings, 'From' email address, and email signature	Actions
+* SMTP Notifier Code is complete with the ability to configure the SMTP settings, 'From' email address, and email signature

 **PKI Authorization**
 * Modified the PKI proxy image on high side to include the Certificate Revocation List setup for all CRL posted on the high side
 * Updated the Jenkins pipeline to automatically update the revocation list
-* Updated the Confluence for PKI configuration to describe the Jenkins steps being executed by the omar-update-crl pipeline	Actions
+* Updated the Confluence for PKI configuration to describe the Jenkins steps being executed by the omar-update-crl pipeline

 **OSSIM Mensuration**
 * OSSIM now supports wild point filtering